INGREDIENTS(Make 8-10 biscuits)

 - 1 tsp ground ginger

 - 100g icing sugar

 - Edible decorations such as coloured icing and edible glitter

-We are really looking forward to welcome the Christmas season here at the Cookery School.
-This recipe makes biscuits that are perfect for hanging decorations or gingerbread houses.
-Just remember to make a little hole in each biscuit before you bake them so you can thread them with ribbon or string.
-We use a lovely combination of ginger and cinnamon in this recipe, but tweak this to include your favourite flavours, perhaps using cloves, cardamom or mixed spice.
+This gingerbread recipe makes biscuits that are perfect for hanging as decorations or using for festive gingerbread houses.
+Just remember to make a little hole in each biscuit before you bake them so you can thread each with ribbon or string.
+We use a lovely combination of ginger and cinnamon in this recipe, but tweak this to include your favourite flavours, perhaps using cloves, cardamom or even mixed spice.

 In a large bowl beat the butter, sugar and treacle together until well mixed and fluffy.
 Beat in the egg a little at a time.

 Sift together the flour, spices, bicarbonate of soda and salt.
 Pour these ingredients into the batter and mix well to evenly combine.
 Tip onto a clean surface and briefly knead to a smooth dough before covering in cling film and chilling for 30 minutes.